 o Do not click on links, download files, or open attachments in emails from unknown senders.

-Fraudsters use charity organizations as a way to capitalize on kindness during the holiday season and throughout the year, and thousands of people fall for these scams.
+Fraudsters use charity organizations as a way to capitalize on kindness throughout the year, and thousands of people fall for these scams.
 Charity fraud occurs when an individual or group deliberately misrepresents its fundraising intentions or solicits funds for phony causes.

 o Request written information from the organization including name, address, and phone numbers of its members.